TurboWarp/desktop/release-automation/README.md

 ```
 --windows
-    Create Windows installers for Windows 10 or later.
+    Create Windows installers for Windows 10 or later using NSIS.

 --windows-legacy
-    Create Windows installers for Windows 7 or later (less secure than --windows).
+    Create Windows installers for Windows 7 or later using NSIS (less secure than --windows).

 --windows-portable
-    Create portable Windows executables for Windows 10 or later.
+    Create portable Windows executables for Windows 10 or later using NSIS.

+--windows-msi
+    Create Windows installers for Windows 10 or later using the Windows Installer format.

 --windows-dir
     Generate executables for Windows but don't package into a single executable file